-Spironolactone is used 'off licence' to treat women with acne, female pattern hair loss and hirsutism (male pattern hair growth in women).
-"Off licence" means that is not specifically indicated for these conditions in the prescribing licence.
-It is also used in the management of polycystic ovarian syndrome (PCOS).
-It is not usually given to men to treat skin problems.
+Spironolactone is used 'off licence' to treat women with acne, female pattern hair loss and hirsutism (male pattern hair growth which is excessive hair growth, including chin and upper lip areain women).
+"Off licence" means that the treatment is not specifically indicated for these conditions in the UK government prescribing licence.
+However, it is still usually available on the NHS.
+Spironolactone is also used in the management of polycystic ovarian syndrome (PCOS) and is not usually given to men to treat skin problems.